jammastergirish/LLMFromScratch/README.md

-# GPT from Scratch: A Complete Implementation Guide
+# GPT & LLaMA from Scratch: A Complete Implementation Guide

-This repository contains a complete, educational implementation of a GPT (Generative Pre-trained Transformer) model from scratch in PyTorch.
+This repository contains a complete, educational implementation of GPT and LLaMA transformer models from scratch in PyTorch.
 It's designed for learning, with detailed explanations, shape annotations, and both "einops" and "without einops" versions of each component.
+Supports both GPT-2 style and LLaMA architectures.

 ## Table of Contents